-The Teen Driving Safety Research Team at the Center for Injury Research and Prevention at CHOP has published several research reports.
-These reports describe findings from our studies and include teenage driver statistics and actionable steps teen driver safety advocates, educators, and policymakers can take to help reduce crash rates involving teens behind the wheel.
+The Teen Driving Safety Research Team at the Center for Injury Research and Prevention at CHOP has published several teen driver safety research reports.
+These teen driver safety reports describe findings from our studies and include teenage driving statistics and actionable steps teen driver safety advocates, educators, and policymakers can take to help reduce crash rates involving teens behind the wheel.

 Extending US Graduated Driver Licensing to Older Novice Drivers: Critical Analysis of the Issues reviewed the existing evidence involved in extending Graduated Driver Licensing (GDL) to older novice drivers.
 This conceptual analysis of the issues was conducted by Allison E. Curry, PhD, Robert D. Foss, PhD, and Allan F. Williams and published in the American Journal of Preventive Medicine in August 2017.
 It provides policymakers with specific recommendations for improving GDL in their state.